Non-onsite symmetry breaking: topological phase coexistence and criticality: Non-onsite symmetries

-\textbf{Non-onsite symmetries}: we begin by properly defining a non-onsite symmetry.
+We begin by properly defining a non-onsite symmetry.
 Given a lattice, we can equip it with a tensor-product Hilbert space by putting a qubit (or qudit) on each vertex (or link, plaquette, ...).
 A site is a grouping of neighboring qubits, and different sites do not overlap.
-Conventionally, symmetries are assumed to be onsite, i.e. the symmetry transformation can be implemented by a depth-1 circuit
+Conventionally, symmetries are assumed to be onsite, i.e. the symmetry transformation of some symmetry group $\mathcal{G}$ can be implemented by a depth-1 circuit

-and each local gate $U_s$ is supported only on site $s$ \footnote{For instance, the unitary transformation $\prod_i U_{2i-1,2i}$ on a 1d lattice define an onsite symmetry since the two vertices $2i-1, 2i$ can be grouped to define a site.}.
-We call a symmetry non-onsite if its symmetry operator cannot be written as above under arbitrary grouping of neighboring qubits.
+Each local gate $U_s$ is supported only on site $s$ \footnote{For instance, the unitary transformation $\prod_i U_{2i-1,2i}$ on a 1d lattice define an onsite symmetry since the two vertices $2i-1, 2i$ can be grouped to define a site.} and is a linear representation of $\mathcal{G}$.
+We call a symmetry non-onsite if its symmetry operator cannot be written as above under an arbitrary grouping of neighboring qubits.
 Note that an onsite unitary $U$ under the conjugation of a finite-depth local unitary circuit $V$ generically leads to a non-onsite symmetry $VUV^{\dagger}$, but the classifications of quantum phases under both symmetries are identical.
 We therefore focus on the \textit{intrinsically} non-onsite symmetries, which cannot be brought onsite by conjugation of any (finite-depth) unitary operator\footnote{We note that (i) performing a duality transformation or (ii) adding ancillae can bring an intrinsically non-onsite symmetry into an onsite symmetry.
 See Appendix.\ref{1d:remark} for details.}.